gwu-libraries/sfm-ui/docs/development.rst

 components separately.

-For SFM development, it is recommended to run components within a Docker environment (instead of directly in your OS, not in Docker).
+For SFM development, it is recommended to run components within a Docker environment (instead of directly in your OS, without Docker).

 Step 1: Install Docker and Docker Compose
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^